PaloAltoNetworks/terraform-azurerm-swfw-modules/modules/cloudngfw/README.md

 #### virtual_network_id

-The ID of the Azure Virtual Network (VNet) to be used for connecting to cngfw.
+The ID of the Azure Virtual Network (VNet) to be used for connecting to cloudngfw.
 This variable is required when `attachment_type` is set to "vnet".